multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 [comment]: # (mx-context-auto)

-#### Deduplication
+### Deduplication

-If `CheckDuplicates` will be set to true, notifier service will try to connect to a redis instance.
+If `CheckDuplicates` will be set to true in events notifier main config file, notifier service will try to connect to a redis instance.
 In this context, redis will be used as a locker service mechanism for deduplication.
 This is useful in scenarios when multiple observer nodes from same shard are used to send events to the same notifier instance.